You’ll want to run towards these Black Friday sports deals

 Yogi Bare lunar paws: Was £74.95, now £44.97, Yogi-bare.co.uk

 Made from sustainable and biodegradable rubber, this mat really impressed us – in fact, it was crowned best buy in our best yoga mats review.
 Etched with beautiful lunar markings, the mat didn’t slip once during testing, and our reviewer appreciated the extra padding which came in handy during longer sessions.
 They said: “It offered almost everything the other mats did, with no squeak, stretch or curly edges, making it the ideal investment if you’re a committed yogi.”
 If that isn’t enough to sway you, all of the brand’s packaging is recyclable, and your purchase will even go towards supporting the marine conservation society Sea Shepherd.
-Note that this discount is applied when the mat reaches your basket – there’s 35 per cent off the whole site until 25 November.
+Note that this discount is applied when the mat reaches your basket.

 Puma ultra 1.3 MG men’s football boots: Was £180, now £126, Puma.com